Portrait by Joanne Crawford, June 2024

 I’m committed to regenerative agricultural practices that go beyond sustainability.
 For me, it’s all about local, climate beneficial, slow fashion.

-I follow the Fibreshed approach of creating soil-to-soil textiles – meaning my knitwear is made from natural fibres and totally biodegradable.
+I follow the Fibreshed approach of creating soil-to-soil textiles – meaning my knitwear is made from natural fibres and dyes, and totally biodegradable.
 At the end of its life as a garment, the wool can be composted, returning nutrients to the soil.

 I’m always thinking about how I can have the lowest environmental impact, from sourcing the raw materials and making the knitwear, to zero waste manufacturing processes and plastic-free packaging.
 Everything counts – my yarn ends get used to attach my swing tags, and the tiny scraps go into the compost which feeds next years' dye plants.